Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 * ```1.x``` to support Elastic 1.2 to 1.7
 * ```2.x``` to support Elastic 2.x

-_Currently the Driver interfaces as not marked as API, and can be changed to adapt to future needs (especially the support of Elastic v5)._
+_Currently the Driver interfaces is not marked as API, and can be changed to adapt to future needs (especially the support of Elastic v5)._

 ## Relevant Packages